-Enjoy the process of learning guitar
+Enjoy the process of learning how to play guitar

-Instead of asking yourself how good you will be in a year, ask yourself how much better you will be after 1,000 more hours of practice.
+Instead of asking yourself how good you will be in a year, as yourself how much better you will be after 1,000 more hours of practice.
 The more time you have vested in practice, the quicker you will learn and the better you will become.
 There is no guarantee you will be good or even have the knowledge to learn to your full potential, so the answer to this question will always vary depending on the person.

 Everybody can learn to play, eventually.
 Even if your daily practice of 20 minutes doesn’t put you anywhere near the path to being a world master guitar player, who cares?
 In all honesty, you should just look forward to enjoying the process of learning.
 Of course, you should be realistic in your expectations.
-But you should be playing because you want to learn, and you enjoy learning.
+But you should be playing because you want to learn; and you enjoy learning.

 If you ever want to reach the higher levels of guitar playing in your life, it will have to be a consistent effort that takes place over the course of many years.
 That means that your commitment to daily practice must endure.
 Figure out how much time you can invest each day in you life, not just for a period of time.
-If changes to your life affect your practice time, revise your goal.
+If changes to your life affect your practice time, revise you goal.
 Never give up!